jflot/practicals/README.md

 echo -e "Now you have all the dependencies to run on PICO"
 ```

-Press _Ctr^D_ to close the file and record the changes, then `chmod 777 build_deps.sh` to make it executable.
-Finally, launch the installation script using `./build_deps.sh`.
+Press _Ctr^D_ to close the file and record the changes, then launch the installation script using `source build_deps.sh`.